-Join the stitchy revolution with our free essential embroidery skills workshop!
-Embroidered details are a big trend on the high street and this is an easy way to refashion plain garments in your wardrobe.
+Join the slow stitching revolution with our free essential embroidery skills workshop.
+Embroidered details are hot stuff on the high street and an easy way to refashion plain garments in your wardrobe.

 Embroidery has its roots firmly in the stitching of the generations before us, but it’s never been more popular, with thousands of new stitchers inspired by vintage finds or the swelling craftivist movement.
 With just a few basic skills you can add on-trend details to plain garments and accessories or create DIY hoop art for your home.

 - Workshop: Sashiko stitching

 - Free embroidery pattern for a Winter Solstice mandala

 - How to sew chain stitch and split stitch + free hoop art pattern

 Hand embroidery is a wonderful skill to learn and master as it is so versatile.
 It’s as simple as drawing on a piece of fabric then stitching over it.
 Here we take you through the few tips, techniques and stitches to master before you start embroidering a design.

 - Fabric: It’s best to stitch on a closely woven fabric so your stitches don’t disappear between the fabric threads.
 Cottons and linens are ideal.